1minds3t/omnipkg/README.md

 ---

+`omnipkg` is not just another package manager.
+It's an **intelligent, self-healing runtime orchestrator** that breaks the fundamental laws of Python environments.
+For 30 years, developers accepted that you couldn't run multiple Python versions in one script, or safely switch C-extensions like NumPy mid-execution. **Omnipkg proves this is no longer true.**

-`omnipkg` radically simplifies Python dependency management, providing a robust alternative to tools like `pipx`, `uv`, `conda`, and `Docker` for handling conflicting packages.
-Born from a real-world nightmare—a forced downgrade that wrecked a `conda-forge` environment on a Friday night—`omnipkg` was built in a weekend to solve what others couldn't: running multiple versions of the same package in one environment without conflicts.
+Born from a real-world nightmare—a forced downgrade that wrecked a production environment—`omnipkg` was built to solve what others couldn't: achieving perfect dependency isolation and runtime adaptability without the overhead of containers or multiple venvs.

+---

 <!-- COMPARISON_STATS_START -->
 ## ⚖️ Multi-Version Support